rhobot/monorepo/README.md

 ## Features

 1. Each sub-project was created with Vite.
-1. Set up TypeScrip, ESLint, Prettier "globally" by creating their own packages and getting them imported in other packages.
+1. tsconfig.json, ESLint config, and Prettier config were made as reusable packages and use them in all other packages.

 ## Folder structure